-The Supervisor of Elections received grant funding from the Florida Department of State.
-This grant is subject to audit by the State of Florida and if found to be in error or noncompliance, could result in refunds to the grantor or decreases to future grant awards.
+The Supervisor of Elections received grant funding from the State of Florida.
+This grant is subject to audit by the State and if found to be in error or noncompliance, could result in refunds to the grantor or decreases to future grant awards.
 The Supervisor of Elections' Office from time to time is involved in litigation incidental to the conduct of its business.
-In the opinion of management, the expected liability, from these claims, in excess of insurance coverage, if any, would not be material to the financial position or results of operations.
+In the opinion of management, the expected liability, from these claims, in excess of insurance coverage, if any, would not be material to it's financial position or results of operations.